-Founded by California Indian leaders and Native led, the Native Cultures Fund has practiced community grantmaking and program development since 2000.
+Founded by California Indian leaders and Native led, the Native Cultures Fund has practiced community grantmaking and program development at Humboldt Area Foundation since 2002.

-Our granting committees continues to be made up of Native California culture bearers, language revivalists, artists, and educators — the same people who get the grants, make the grants.
-The Native Cultures Fund has made 2.3 million dollars in grants to 315 community-based project in more than 100 Native nations.
+NCF grantmaking committees continue to be made up of Native California culture bearers, language revivalists, artists, and educators — former grantees make the grants.
+The Native Cultures Fund has made $2.3 million in grants to 315 community-based project in more than 100 California Native communities.

-Since 2016 the Native Cultures Fund has also distributed the Jack Montoya Scholarship for Native students in California who are active in strengthening their cultures to attend a four year university or graduate program.
+Since 2016 the Native Cultures Fund has also distributed the Jack Montoya Scholarship for Native students in California who are actively strengthening their cultures to attend a four year university or graduate program.

-In addition to granting, the Native Cultures Fund runs programs like the the Live Your Language Alliance conference for knowledge sharing among Indigenous language teachers.
-NCF curated the River As Home exhibition, was instrumental in advocating for Yurok to be adopted for language credits into the Eureka public schools, and co-founded the Humboldt State University Big Time with students at HSU.
-We continue to advocate, connect, and support Native peoples in the movements that arise from within California tribal communities.
+In addition to grantmaking, the Native Cultures Fund supportsprograms like the the Live Your Language Alliance conference for knowledge sharing among Indigenous language teachers.
+NCF curated the River As Home exhibition, helped to advocate for Yurok language to be adopted for language credits into the Eureka public schools, and co-founded the Humboldt State University Big Time with Native students at HSU.
+We continue to advocate, connect, and support Native peoples in the movements that arise from within California Indigenous communities.